traits-ts/core/README.md

 About
 -----

-This is a small TypeScript library providing a Trait (aka Mixin) facility for extending classes with *multiple* base functionalities.
-It is fully type-safe at the TypeScript level and leverages the regular `class extends` mechanism at the JavaScript level.
+This is a small TypeScript library providing a trait (aka mixin) facility for extending classes with *multiple* base functionalities.
+It is fully type-safe at the TypeScript level and internally leverages the regular `class extends` mechanism at the JavaScript level.
+It consists of the API function `Trait` for defining a trait or sub-trait, the API function `Derive` for deriving a base class from one or more defined traits, and the API function `hasTrait` to ensure an object has the functionality of a trait.

 Installation
 ------------